Z3Prover/z3/README.md

 file for details.
 It is recommended for most build tasks, except for building OCaml bindings.

+## Dependencies
+Z3 itself has few dependencies.
+It uses C++ runtime libraries, including pthreads for multi-threading.
+It is optionally possible to use GMP for multi-precision integers, but Z3 contains its own self-contained multi-precision functionality.
+Python is required to build Z3.
+To build Java, .Net, OCaml, Julia APIs requires installing relevant tool chains.

 ## Z3 bindings

 Z3 has bindings for various programming languages.